DavidArayaS/AI-Powered-Insights-Fraud-Detection-Hackathon/03-Fraud Analysis/03-challenge.md

 # 🏆 Challenge 5: Building a Power BI Report from Financial Data in Microsoft Fabric

 ## 📖 Scenario
-Contoso, a global financial firm, is looking to **automate the analysis of investment portfolios**.
-They have **unstructured JSON data** stored in **Microsoft Fabric Lakehouse** and want to transform this into a **Power BI report** that provides real-time insights.
+You are tasked with **automating the analysis of investment portfolios**.
+The financial data is stored in **Microsoft Fabric Lakehouse** in an **unstructured JSON format**, and your goal is to transform it into a **Power BI report** that provides real-time insights.

-Your task is to **process, structure, and visualize financial data** using Fabric and Power BI.
+Your mission is to **process, structure, and visualize financial data** using Fabric and Power BI.

 ---